smallwat3r/vial-keymap/README.md

-# smallwat3r's keymap for 30 keys keebs
+# smallwat3r's keymap for 28 or 30 keys keebs

-Colemak DH with some slight mod in order to accommodate 30 keys.
+Colemak DH with some slight mod in order to accommodate 28 or 30 keys.

-Highly relying on combos on the main layer.
+Highly relying on combos from the main layer.

 ![keymap](./images/keymap.svg)